 Combine one part coconut oil with one part baking soda and mix into a paste.
-Apply to the stain, wait 5 minutes and wipe away.
+Apply to the stain, wait five minutes, and wipe away.

-Sweat itself has no smell.
-However, the bacteria living on your skin can produce undesirable odors.
+While sweat itself has no smell, the bacteria living on your skin can produce undesirable odors.

 Coconut oil's strong antibacterial properties make it a great natural deodorant that contains no chemicals.

-Here is an easy recipe for an effective natural deodorant made with coconut oil and other natural ingredients.
+You can find many easy recipes for deodorants made with coconut oil and other natural ingredients online.

-Coconut oil contains fats called medium-chain triglycerides, which are digested differently than the long-chain triglycerides found in most foods.
+Coconut oil contains medium-chain triglyceride fatty acids, which are digested differently than the long-chain triglycerides found in most foods.